JAParedes/JAParedes.github.io/_projects/projects-1-cbf.md

 The main tasks performed in this project so far are the following:

 - Developed a discrete-time, predictive CBF formulation for systems with unmodeled delays and input dynamics.
-This setup simplifies the implementation of CBFs on outer-loop controllers within an inner-loop, outer-loop architecture, which is adopted in several robotics and aerospace systems
+This setup simplifies the implementation of CBFs on outer-loop controllers within an inner-loop, outer-loop architecture, which is adopted in several robotics and aerospace systems.
 - Developed a simulation environment to test a projection-based CBF formulation to address the feasibility and computational issues that nonconvex constraints cause in discrete-time CBF formulations; a comparison against nonconvex CBFs was established to highlight the advantages of the proposed method.